MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Power Pages Authenticated per user/month capacity count the number of unique users in a month that have accessed the website in an authenticated manner whereas Power Apps login capacity counts the number of total logins all users had on the website over a 24-hour period.

 For example, in a scenario where a website was accessed by a total of 100 authenticated users in a month with each user logging in once every day to the website.
-In this scenario, if we apply both meters, here is how they'll work;
+In this scenario, if we apply both meters, here is how they work:

 1. **Power Pages authenticated per user**
     With Power Pages Authenticated per user per website monthly capacity, the total number of users would be 100 and the customer will need to purchase capacity for 100 users for the website.